frostbitten/UFPlugin-MarkdownParser/README.md

 ## Installation

-Put this folder into the "plugins" directory of your userfrostig setup.
-Run `composer update` to get the necessary package.
+1. Put this folder into the "plugins" directory of your userfrostig setup.
+2. Run `composer update` to get the necessary package.
+3. Done.
+See "How to use" below

-### How to use
+## How to use

 First, you'll need to capture the text you want to parse with twig's `{% set %}` tag.
 Then, simply return the text using the `md` filter and a `raw` filter after.